VezertVezert

 Common red flags when choosing a web design agency: no discovery phase before development, unrealistic timelines or pricing without scope understanding, focus only on visual design rather than business goals, no discussion of post-launch optimization, no clear testing or QA process, and unclear communication structure or responsibilities.

-Step 4: Questions to Ask a Web Design Agency
+Step 4: What Questions to Ask a Web Design Agency

 Asking the right questions helps you go beyond a web design agency's marketing promises and assess their actual expertise.
-These questions reveal process maturity, expectations management, and collaboration quality.
+The 12 questions below reveal process maturity, expectations management, and collaboration quality before you sign anything.
+Treat the answers as a stress test: vague answers signal vague execution, specific answers signal a structured team.
+Most agencies fail at least three of these questions on the first call, and the failures matter more than the wins.

 Key questions to ask a web design agency: